Koen Metsu

-Koen Metsu (born 23 July 1981) is a Belgian politician for the N-VA.
+Koen Metsu (born 23 July 1981) is a Belgian politician for the New Flemish Alliance (N-VA).

 Biography

 Metsu has been an MP in the Belgian Chamber of Representatives since the 2014 Belgian federal elections.
 He was reelected in 2019.
 In addition, he has been a municipal councilor in Edegem since 2012 and has served as mayor of Edegem since 2018.

-Outside of politics, Metsu is a graduate of the University of Antwerp.
-He has also worked with SOS Children's Village and the Vlaams Economisch Verbond.
+Outside of politics, Metsu is a graduate of the University of Antwerp with a degree in engineering and he worked as a business manager before becoming involved in the charity sector working with SOS Children's Village and the Vlaams Economisch Verbond.